Central Park

 Athletic Facilities

-On the eastern side of the creek lies the George F. Haines International Swim Center, a world-famous facility that has been a training ground for Olympic swimmers.
-This section also features the Bob Fatjo Sports Center with softball fields, the Santa Clara Tennis Center with 8 lighted tennis courts and a practice wall, open green spaces, a lake, large group picnic areas, additional parking, public restrooms, a lawn bowling green, and an exercise course.
+Cross over to the eastern side of the creek and you'll discover the George F. Haines International Swim Center, a facility so renowned it has produced Olympic swimming champions.
+This area also features the Bob Fatjo Sports Center with softball fields, and the Santa Clara Tennis Center equipped with 8 lighted courts and a practice wall.
+You'll also find expansive green spaces, a serene lake, large group picnic areas, additional parking, public restrooms, a lawn bowling green, and an exercise course to help you stay fit.

 Library and Central Features